jxnl/blog/docs/things.md

 - Regular hydration is crucial to maintain curl pattern
 - Without moisture, permed hair becomes straight, frizzy and brittle

+**TODO:**

+- [ ] Get a nice hair dryer

 ---

 ## Audio

 relatively speeking my tech is pretty basic, I use a macbook pro and a iphone.
 I use a very accessable [record player from audio technica](https://www.amazon.com/dp/B07N3S4X3P) and some basic [edifier speakers](https://www.amazon.com/dp/B088685QVJ).
 I also connect an amazon echo to my wifi and use it as a speaker by connecting to my [Harman Kardon Aura Studio 3](https://www.amazon.com/dp/B086FS4BSV) which i think is the single best speaker i've ever owned, perfect for hosting parties too.

 I'd love to level up my audio setup, but I'm not sure what I'd use it for.

+Also get airpods pros.

 ## Office